benjie/hsbc-scrape/README.md

 Running
 -------

-Run selenium, then

-`coffee index.coffee`

-Follow the prompts.
+Run selenium-standalone-server in one terminal, then run `npm start` in another and follow the prompts.

 To save time you can pass your internet banking ID/password as options:

 `coffee index.coffee -I IB0000000000 -p "correct horse battery staple"`